Entropy and determinants for unitary representations: Approximate association and almost periodic sequences

-If $\phi$ is unital, and the sequence of tuples $v_{n,1}$, \dots, $v_{n,k}$ witnesses the convergence above, then we can always perturb those tuples slightly so that they are orthonormal (compare, for instance, parts (iv) and (v) of~\cite[Proposition 2.2]{Kec05}).
-It follows that an element of $\S_k(\A)$ is approximately associated to $\pi$ if and only if it lies in the closure $\ol{\S_k(\pi)}$.
+If $\phi$ is approximately associated to $\pi$ and also normalized, and if the tuples $v_{n,1}$, \dots, $v_{n,k}$ witness the convergence in~\eqref{eq:approx-assoc-conv}, then we can normalize those tuples slightly to show that $\phi$ actually lies in the weak$^\ast$ closure $\ol{\S_k(\pi)}$.
+Let us call $\ol{\S_k(\pi)}$ the \textbf{$k$-summary} of $\pi$.

-The classical notion of weak association is even weaker than approximate association.
-A unital completely positive map $\phi \in\S_k(\A)$ is \textbf{weakly associated} to a representation $\pi$ if it can be approximated by convex combinations of elements of $\S_k(\pi)$: that is, if $\phi \in \ol{\rm{conv}}\,\S_k(\pi)$.
-This definition is conventional only in the case $k=1$, but no new ideas are needed if we allow it for larger values of $k$.

-We can describe the relationship between approximate and weak association in terms of dilations.
-This is because we always have $\ol{\rm{conv}}\,\S_k(\pi) = \ol{\S_k(\pi^{(\infty)})}$, so a functional is weakly associated to $\pi$ if and only if it is approximately associated to $\pi^{(\infty)}$.
-See, for instance,~\cite[Proposition 2.2]{Kec05}, where this result is formulated for unitary group representations, but the proof given works with only cosmetic changes in the general case.
-On the other hand, if $\phi$ happens to be a extreme point of $\S_k(\A)$, so its GNS representation is irreducible, then allowing a convex hull makes no difference: such a $\phi$ is weakly associate to another representation $\pi$ if and only if it is approximately associated (see, for instance, the proof of~\cite[Theorem 3.4.10]{Dix--Cstar}).

-We can compare representations themselves by comparing their sets of approximately or weakly associated completely positive maps.
-This classical idea is the basis for several important notions in representation theory such as the Fell topology.
-We return to it in the next chapter.

-\begin{ex} When $\A = C^\ast \G$, the left regular representation $\l$ plays a distinguished role in the representation theory of $\A$.
-A positive definite function $\phi$ on $\G$ is called \textbf{tempered} if it is approximately associated to $\l$.
-Since the left and right regular representations of $\G$ are equivalent, we could equivalently define temperedness using the right regular representation throughout.

-Temperedness is more often defined with `weakly associated' in place of `approximately associated', but in the case of $\l$ these definitions coincide: this fact is contained in~\cite[Proposition 18.3.5(a)]{Dix--Cstar}, for example.

-Tempered positive definite functions on free groups are the key objects in Theorem~\ref{mainthm:tempered}, and they play an important role in much of Part~\ref{part:free}. \end{ex}